-Addiction can be physiological or psychological and can take many forms, from our morning Starbucks to chronic spending at the mall.
+Addiction and/or dependence can be physiological or psychological and can take many forms, from our morning Starbucks to chronic spending at the mall.
 One thing all addictions have in common is withdrawal symptoms upon discontinuation of the addictive activity or substance.

 This article concerns the physiological dependence of wearers of supportive shoes, particularly running or athletic shoes (though, in theory this dependence can occur with any supportive shoe).